VolkanSah/kill-the-chocolate-pudding/README.md

 # Five ways to "kill" your chocolate pudding after a hard working day:
+We will write the game rules, please wait.

 - Hold a mock trial and sentence your chocolate pudding to death by spoonful.
 Accuse it of being too delicious and for distracting you from work.